temporalio/temporal/docs/development/tracing.md

 ### `RecordError` does not imply Span failure

 Using `Span.RecordError` is a good idea but not all errors imply failure.
-Thus if you want to capture an error _and also_ capture that a span failed, you must additionally call `Span.SetStatus(codes.Error, err.Error())`.
+Thus, if you want to capture an error _and also_ capture that a span failed, you must additionally call `Span.SetStatus(codes.Error, err.Error())`.
 A `FailSpanWithError` utility function might be a good idea.